erdoganfurkan/2G-model/README.md

 You can find three branches in this git.
 1. Master branch: modified CLASS code to integrate our 2G-model.
 2. 2G_no-transition branch: 2G model but without the transition on the G_matter part.
 The two G are real constants.
-3. Variying_G branch: Only one G considered constant but we can change its value.
+3. Varying_G branch: Only one G considered constant but we can change its value.

 Using the code
 --------------